RedTTGMoss/Moss.NET.SDK/README.md

 3. Create a new project with `dotnet new moss-plugin`

 You can find also an example plugin that uses all functionalities of the sdk [here](https://github.com/RedTTGMoss/Moss.NET.SDK/tree/main/src/SamplePlugin).

+# Generating Notebooks

+To generate epub notebooks the sdk has integrated a changed version of the library EpubSharp.
+If you want to generate pdf notebooks you can use PdfPig